 The Lair of the White Worm is a comedic 1988 British horror film based loosely on the Bram Stoker novel of the same name and drawing upon the English legend of the Lambton Worm.
 The film was written and directed by Ken Russell, whose career as a filmmaker only achieved moderate success, and stars Amanda Donohoe, Peter Capaldi, Catherine Oxenberg, Sammi Davis, and Hugh Grant.
-Full of visual, and verbal gags, the film is interesting because it shows Capaldi and Grant at such a young age and the early stages of their careers.
+Full of visual, and verbal gags, the film is fascinating because it shows Capaldi and Grant at such a young age and the early stages of their careers.

 The Lair Of The White Worm is a silly movie that makes no pretense at being a serious film.
-The production quality is poor for the most part, and the film seems to be just an excuse for Russel to toy with his favorite obsessions.
+The production quality is mediocre for the most part, and the film seems to be just an excuse for Russel to toy with his favorite obsessions.
 The story is similar in some ways to Stoker’s well-known classic about Dracula, but it differs in other details that make it unique.
 It is a memorable example of the films of Russel who often incorporated his obsessions with sexuality and religion.
 Themes he often wove into his movies along with a humorous, and irreverent slant as well.
 The film is rated “R” for nudity, scenes depicting sexuality, and some graphic violence.

 The story is a simple one, and it wastes no time in presenting its narrative about an ancient pagan cult suddenly reappearing in a small rural community in Britain.
 Angus Flint (Peter Capaldi), a Scottish archaeology student excavating the site of a convent at the Derbyshire bed and breakfast run by the Trent sisters, Mary (Sammi Davis) and Eve (Catherine Oxenberg), unearths an unusual skull which appears to be that of a giant snake.
 His discovery sets off a series of events that rapidly turn strange, and lead to an extraordinary adventure.
 His discovery has a connection to the local legend of the d’Ampton “worm,” a mythical snake slain in Stonerich Cavern by John d’Ampton, the ancestor of current Lord of the Manor, James d’Ampton (Hugh Grant).